JI54I74A/Fullstack-bank-app/README.md

 - **Express & Node.js** used for server-side scripting, handles HTTP requests, defines routes, and manages middleware for processing requests and responses - `Middle/Application layer`
 - **MongoDB** serves as the database for storing and retrieving data.
 It's a NoSQL document-oriented db with flexible and scalable storage.
 Data is stored in JSON object-like format - `Database layer`</br>

-This project is a part of MITxPro's MERN stack development course and by developing this project I learned in-depth knowledge related to the above technologies
+This project is a part of MITxPro's MERN stack development course and by developing this project I learned in-depth knowledge related to the MERN stack technologies.</br>
 Fullstack-Banking-Application is a simple bank app where people can log in and view their balance, also deposit and withdraw money.
-If the user is new, they can create their own new account.
+If the user is new, they can create their new account.
-At the end user can log out from the app.
+At the end, the user can log out from the app.</br>
-This app is a perfect example model for people who are interested in learning MERN stack technologies - simple logic, clear & concise coding
+This app is a perfect example model for beginner full-stack developers who are interested in learning more about MERN stack technologies.
+It has simple logic, clear & concise coding

 This is a Express Restaurant app, generating and documenting API using Swagger for all the CRUD operations.
 Swagger Specification/OpenAPI Specification is an API description format for REST APIs.
 An OpenAPI file allows you to describe your entire API, including:</br>